neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 }
 ```

-Both success and failure contain properties which contain the total GAS consumed and cost.
+Both successful and failed invocation results contain properties for the total GAS consumed and cost.

 Putting this all together, a common pattern for invoking smart contract methods is the following: